-Health Net PO Box 748659 Los Angeles, CA 90074-8659
+PO Box 748659

+Los Angeles, CA 90074-8659

-Checks and money orders should be made payable to Health Net Ruby (HMO), and not to the Centers for Medicare & Medicaid Services (CMS) nor the United States Department of Health and Human Services (HHS).
-Premium payments may not be dropped off at the plans office.
+Checks and money orders should be made payable to Wellcare No Premium (HMO), and not to the Centers for Medicare & Medicaid Services (CMS) nor the United States Department of Health and Human Services (HHS).
+Late enrollment penalty payments may not be dropped off at the plan's office.